-Fundamental to the success of this programme is the willingness of WANO members to openly share their operating experience for the benefit of other nuclear operators throughout the world.
+Its success stems from the willingness of WANO members to openly share their operating experience for the benefit of other operators throughout the world.

 An event is defined as any significant deviation from the normal expected functioning of a plant.
 When an event occurs, the affected plant management and staff analyse it and complete a WANO Event Report (WER), which is then sent to their WANO regional centre and posted on the members’ website.
 Recognition of the importance of this activity is growing and, as a result, the total number of events reported by WANO members continues to increase.

 WANO goes a step further than merely collecting data.
-The OE programme offers a unique service by analysing events from across the world.
-The results are communicated to members in several types of reports.
+The Performance Analysis programme offers a unique service by analysing events from across the world.
+The results are communicated to members and WANO upper management in several types of reports.

 Significant Operating Experience Reports (SOERs)